One of the first questions that every carton box manufacturer asks our company is: What folder-gluer packer is right for me?

 IMPACK's fully-automatic packer, the Virtuo +ACF, costs between $400,000-$600,000+ CAD.

 If your product mix fits that of a fully-automatic packer, this means that you expect it to operate 24/7 at full speed without running into any problems.

 To achieve that, all of the folder-gluer packer components must be designed to run non-stop because your production is entirely dependent on them performing flawlessly, around the clock, with no breaks and no downtime.

 And that could come at an exponential cost.

 You see — the more you try to automate a human, the more complex and costly it gets.

-At the high end of the fully-auto process, the folder-gluer packer will have
+At the high end of the fully-automated process, the folder-gluer packer will have

 Taking it a step further, you can increase the control system’s intelligence and capabilities to highly advanced automation levels that fit your production’s optimization system.

-As mentioned earlier, we do offer custom solutions that are tailored to clients’ specific needs and their production realities but these requests are a factor that drives the cost up.
+As mentioned earlier, we do offer custom solutions that are tailored to clients’ specific needs and their production realities but these requests are a factor that drives the cost upwards.

 Fully-auto packers do not cost more because we charge higher rates.
 They cost more to buy because they cost more to make.